Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 Inside a floating point number the binary representation is different but Mathematically, zero is neither positive nor negative, so they're equivalent right?

-Sticking with the binary representations inside floating points, it's possible to represent something that's Not a Number (NaN).
+Sticking with the binary representations inside of floating points, it's possible to represent something that's Not a Number (NaN).

 Should two NaNs, even if they have the same binary representation, be considered as the same value when you can get there in different ways?